-This course provides candidates with a strong foundation and understanding of the vision and philosophy related to Health and Physical Education concerning adolescents at the Intermediate level.
+This course provides candidates with a strong foundation and understanding of the vision and philosophy related to Health and Physical Education.
 It also focuses on the ability of teachers to ensure positive learning experiences for all students with safe and motivating programs that will result in students choosing to lead healthy active lives.
 Candidates will have opportunities to participate in practical and theoretical experiences.
-This course leads to a basic qualification in the Intermediate Division.

 Topics in this course include: